ryandotnet/socksifier/README.md

 # socksifier
-Example DLL code to proxify TCP applications through a SOCKS4 or SOCKS5 proxy.
-Achieved by hooking the Connect and WSAConnect functions and re-routing them to the proxy address and port.
+Example code to proxify TCP connections through a SOCKS4 or SOCKS5 proxy.
+Achieved by hooking the WinSock2 Connect and WSAConnect functions and re-routing them to the specified proxy address and port.

 - **SOCKS5:**
   - Only username and password authentication is addressed in the example.